Arif-Abdul/NIST-Cybersecurity-Framework-to-respond-to-a-security-incident/README.md

 ---

-*Use this scenario as the basis for your incident report and analysis, applying the NIST CSF framework.*
+*Used this scenario as the basis for my incident report and analysis, applying the NIST CSF framework.*

 ---